Assessed income periods

-You can have an indefinite assessed income period (open-ended AIP) if you or your partner are aged 75 or over.
+You may have a Pension Credit award with an indefinite assessed income period (open-ended AIP) if you or your partner are aged 75 or over.

-If you are eligible for an open-ended AIP you will no longer have to report changes to most kinds of income you receive, unless the change would increase the amount of Pension Credit you receive.
-Changes you do not have to report if you are eligible for an open-ended AIP include:
+This means you no longer have to report changes to most kinds of income you receive, unless the change would increase the amount of Pension Credit you receive.
+Changes you do not have to report if you have an open-ended AIP include:

 - income from equity release schemes